Asbestos Insulation products

 Throughout much of the 20th century, homes across the UK were kept warm thanks to asbestos insulation.
-However, as the health hazards associated with this fibrous mineral became more apparent, its use declined and it was eventually outlawed entirely in the UK in 1999.
+However, as the health hazards associated with this fibrous mineral became more apparent, its use declined and it was eventually banned entirely in the UK in 1999.

 What is Asbestos Insulation?